carpentries-incubator/hpc-intro/_episodes/15-transferring-files.md

 >
 > To convert the file, just run `dos2unix filename`.
 (Conversely, to convert back to Windows format,
 > you can run `unix2dos filename`.)
 {: .callout}

-> ## A note on ports
->
-> All file transfers using the above methods use encrypted communication over port 22.
-This is the
-> same connection method used by SSH.
-In fact, all file transfers using these methods occur through
-> an SSH connection.
-If you can connect via SSH over the normal port, you will be able to transfer
-> files.
-{: .callout}